 7. Move out of the way.
-Go ahead and yell “Timber” to alert others the tree is about to fall.
+Go ahead and yell “Timber” to alert others that the tree is about to fall.

 What to do After Tree is Removed

-Once the tree is down, you can easily remove branches to make it easier to dispose.
+Once the tree is down, you can easily remove branches to make disposal easier.
 Once the branches get removed, you will likely want to cut the log into multiple pieces to make hauling it away easier.
-We can also assist with the removal of the tree stump, which is often left behind.
+We can also assist with removing the tree stump, often left behind.

 For more information on tree removal, contact Arbor Man Tree Care.